superwise-ai/elemeta/docs/how_to_guides/extractor_suite.rst

 ========================
 Extractor Suite
 ========================
 To extract multiple metadata values at once use MetadataExtractorsRunner.
-Supply a list of metadata extractors you want to run, get a runner that can be applied to text, and get the list of metadata values.
+Supply a list of metadata extractors you want to run, apply a runner to the text, and get the list of metadata values.
 To run all the extractors on a text, use the runner function ``run(text: str) -> Dict[str, Union[str, float, int]]``

 ::